ccollicutt/puppet-saio/README.md

 This repository contains the code to deploy [OpenStack Swift All-in-one](http://docs.openstack.org/developer/swift/development_saio.html) (SAIO) using Puppet.

-This puppet module is also located on [Puppet Forge](https://forge.puppetlabs.com/serverascode/saio).
+This module is also on [Puppet Forge](https://forge.puppetlabs.com/serverascode/saio).

 ##Using